-As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S Gets Messages From Confused Aussies
+As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S. Gets Messages From Confused Aussies

 How do we know that?
 Well, that seems to be the other way in which members can be ousted from their position.
 In 2017 through to 2018, the Australian government had a constitutional crisis when it was revealed that 15 members of parliament had dual citizenship and were, effectively, ineligible for their position on account of section 44(i) of the Australian Constitution that prohibits members from having allegiance to a foreign power, especially citizenship.

-And, for the record, the Australian parliament member, Peter Dutton, does have his own Twitter account.
+And, for the record, the Australian parliament member Peter Dutton does have his own Twitter account.
 However, his comes complete with the verified tick from Twitter.